-- Preferred Shares – These shares pay a designated amount in dividends at regularly scheduled intervals.
+- Preferred shares: These shares pay a designated amount in dividends at regularly scheduled intervals.
 The amount paid is often greater than common stock dividends.
-They may also pay their dividends first, meaning that if there’s a limited amount of money to distribute the preferred shareholders will be guaranteed a payment.
+They may also pay their dividends first, meaning that if there’s only a certain amount of money to distribute, the preferred receive a payment guarantee.
 Finally, preferred shareholders may have priority when it comes to distributing corporate assets after a windup.
 Preferred shares often do not confer any voting rights for their holders.

 The value of different shares varies.
 Deferred shares, for example, pay fewer dividends and pay them less often.
 As a result, they’re typically worth less than ordinary stock.
-Nonvoting shares confer less control over the company, yet for an investor who is interested only in a financial return this may not influence the stock’s value by much.
+Nonvoting shares confer less control over the company.
+Yet, for someone interested only in a financial return, this may minimally influence the stock’s value.

 Corporations typically issues different share classes to accomplish one or both of two things: